3.21.2

 Forbid reference sequences with gaps

-Starting from this version, Nextclade won’t accept reference sequences (reference.fasta
+Starting from this version, Nextclade won’t accept reference sequences (reference.fasta) which contain gap characters (-).

 We could not find meaning for the gaps in reference sequences in the context of Nextclade (pairwise alignment and comparison of sequences to a reference).
 When a reference with gaps have been used, it could have been causing errors and even possibly produced incorrect results silently.